Chronology

 1963

-Hires assistant to paint in Benday dots.
+Hires Robert Miller as assistant.
+One of his tasks is to paint in Benday dots.

 Begins to use lithographic rubbing crayon in his finished black-and-white drawings to achieve larger, more uniform, machine-looking dots.